tmelanson17/CarND-Vehicle-Detection/writeup.md

 You're reading it!

+The project implementation is done by running the second cell video_pipeline.ipynb.

+For the final result video, I used [this implementation]() of SSD (pre-trained) to obtain the result video.
+The main pipeline used was ```pipeline_ssd.py```.

-The project implementation is done by running video_pipeline.ipynb.
-The main function for the pipeline is locaed in the ```pipeline``` function of `pipeline.py`.
+Other things I tried was using the sliding-window implementation discussed in the class.
+A non-deep pipeline is located in the ```pipeline``` function of `pipeline.py`.
+Because the rubric wanted me to discuss the shallow learning + sliding window implementation, I did so in this writeup.

 ### Histogram of Oriented Gradients (HOG)